Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 Who qualifies?

 If you can use a box, drive up to Ascension Lutheran Church in Brookings, SD any Thursday 3-5pm.
 We will give you a box of food.
-Friends or neighbors may pick up for you if do not have a vehicle (required paperwork is linked below).
+Friends or neighbors may pick up for you if you do not have a vehicle (required paperwork is linked below).

-Click the "Weekly Registration Tab" each week to register when you come!
+Click the "Weekly Registration Tab" each week to register when or before you come!
 We can also sign you in this way ourselves when you come.
-So in short: you can just show up Thursday between 3 & 5pm and we will provide you with food.

 Contact info: